yazanrifae22/UAE-LicensePlate-Recognizer/README.md

 Please note that this repository provides a rapid review of the software.
 The full source code, models, and datasets belong to Unifi Solution Company and are not included.

+## International Versions

+In addition to the specialized ANPR solution tailored for the United Arab Emirates, we offer customized versions of our software for various countries, including Canada, Malaysia, and more.
+Each version is meticulously designed to meet the unique requirements and regulations of the respective region.
+Contact us to learn more about our international ANPR solutions.

 ## Contributing